-Gilbert’s first book, a wide-ranging collection of short fiction called Pilgrims, was a New York Times Most Notable Book and won the Ploughshares prize, among many other honors.
+Gilbert’s first book, a wide-ranging collection of short fiction called Pilgrims, was a New York Times Most Notable Book and won a Ploughshares prize, among other honors.
 Her first novel, Stern Men, won the Kate Chopin Award in 2001.
 Her third book, The Last American Man, which compellingly explores America’s long-standing intrigue with the pioneer lifestyle, was a finalist for the National Book Award.

 “I think my gift, far beyond whatever gifts that I have as a writer, my gift as a human is that I can make friends with people very quickly.
 Everything I learned about being a journalist I learned by being a bartender.
 The most exquisite lesson of all is that people will tell you anything.
 Want to.
 There’s no question you can’t ask if your intention is not hostile.
 And it’s not like entrapment; it’s more like a gorgeous revelation.
 People want to tell the story that they have.”

 With Eat Pray Love, Gilbert attracted an adoring international audience.
 Thanks to its courage and humor, Eat Pray Love became the kind of book that people keep on their nightstands for years, pages flagged and passages highlighted.
 In 2010, Eat Pray Love was made into a feature film starring Julia Roberts and Javier Bardem—an experience Gilbert has called “surreal,” “amazing,” and “touching.”

-In 2010, Gilbert published Committed: A Love Story, the breathlessly anticipated followup to Eat Pray Love.
-Committed tells the story of Gilbert’s unexpected plunge into second marriage—this time to Felipe, the man with whom she fell in love at the end of Eat Pray Love.
+In Committed: A Love Story, the breathlessly anticipated followup to Eat Pray Love, Gilbert tells the story of her unexpected plunge into second marriage—this time to Felipe, the man with whom she fell in love at the end of Eat Pray Love.
 Part memoir, part meditation on marriage as a sociohistorical institution, Committed is rich with Gilbert’s trademark humor, sparkling prose, and intimate voice.